CrazyEnimal/PasswordGenerator/README.md

 Now any InputfieldPassword has a password generation feature.
 The settings for the generator are taken automatically from the settings* of the password field.

-*Settings not supported by the generator:
+*Settings is a simple set to mask for password:

-* Complexify: but generated passwords should still satisfy complexify settings in the recommended range.
+* Complexify: but generated passwords should still satisfy complexify settings in the recommended range in mask not set.
 * Banned words: but the generated passwords are random strings so actual words are unlikely to occur.